rdeneau/formation-fsharp/en/fsharp-training-11-functional-patterns.md

 - Maintain purity of the surrounding functional code,
 - Provide a controlled environment in which effects can happen.

-Dealing with a computation has an effect using monads means:
+Dealing with an effectful computation using monads means:

 1. **Wrapping:** we don't get a value directly, we get a monadic value that represents the computation and its associated effect.
 2. **Sequencing:** `bind` (or `let!` in a monadic CE) allows you to chain together effectful computations in a sequential order.
 3. **Returning:** `return` wraps a **pure** value → computation w/o effects. \
-   👉 The same monadic sequence can mix pure and effectful computations.
+   👉 A monadic sequence can mix pure and effectful computations.

 ---